va3c/viewer/va3c-viewer-html5/readme.md

 * R2: Difficult to know which controller you are using currently

 ## Questions to ask your local matrixian

+What'd the simplest most understandable way to offer opening or appending a file?

 When a file to be appended contains a scene to you add it to the current scene or replace the current scene?